-- Master's or doctoral degree with an emphasis in audiology or not less than 75 semester credit hours of post baccalaureate study that culminates in a doctoral or other recognized degree from a nationally accredited school for audiology with a curriculum acceptable to the Speech & Hearing Services Licensure Board (Board)
+- Master's or doctoral degree with an emphasis in audiology or speech-language pathology from a nationally accredited school with a curriculum approved by the Board

 - Passage of a Praxis exam

-- Meet the current supervised academic clinical practicum and supervised postgraduate professional experience approved by the Board
+- Complete a supervised academic clinical practicum and supervised postgraduate professional experience approved by the Board

-- Never have had a license for audiology revoked as part of disciplinary action and not found by the Board to have engaged in conduct that would constitute grounds for disciplinary action
+- Never have had a license revoked as part of disciplinary action and not found by the Board to have engaged in conduct that would constitute grounds for disciplinary action

 - Any person working under the direct supervision of those persons regulated in this section, so long as such employee does not hold himself or herself out as an audiologist, speech-language pathologist, speech-language pathology aide or assistant, hearing aid dealer or fitter, or a person engaged in the practice of audiology, speech-language pathology, or hearing aid dealing and fitting

-- Any person working in an Idaho public school setting who has received a pupil personnel services certificate with a speech-language pathologist or audiologist endorsement, or any person working as a speech-language pathology aide or assistant as defined in Section 54-2903, Idaho Code in a public school setting.
-Such persons, while practicing in the public school setting, shall be exempt from all provisions of this chapter.
-Outside the public school setting such persons must comply with the licensure requirements.
+- Any person working in an Idaho public school setting who has received a pupil personnel services certificate with a speech-language pathologist or audiologist endorsement, or any person working as a speech-language pathology aide or assistant in a public school setting.

 - Persons pursuing a course of study leading to a degree in audiology, speech-language pathology, or hearing aid dealing/fitting at a college or university, provided that activities and services constitute a part of a planned course of study at that institution

-- A provisional permit may be required to engage in the practice of audiology or speech-language pathology while completing either the required postgraduate experience or a comparable experience as part of a doctoral program in audiology.
+A provisional permit is required to engage in the practice of audiology or speech-language pathology while completing the required postgraduate experience.

-Must complete 10 contact hours of CE annually; a maximum of five hours may be carried forward
+Every person holding an Idaho license must complete 10 contact hours of continuing education annually; a maximum of five hours may be carried forward.